 Reason can also be that the database file or database folder doesn’t have necessary security permissions to write, delete an .ldb or .laccdb file created by Microsoft Access when opening the database.

 The database file doesn’t have enough security permissions or write permissions to be modified when updating data in it.
-The web browser is noticed by the web server as Internet User that has the server account IUSR.
-So, user must need to have write permission to the database file and to the database folder.
+The web browser is noticed by the webserver as an Internet User that has the server account IUSR.
+So, the user must need to have write permission to the database file and to the database folder.

 Methods To Fix “Access 3045 – File Already In Use” Error

-The error usually arises when you try to open database file in Exclusive mode.
+The error usually arises when you try to open a database file in Exclusive mode.

 To fix this, you just need to simply open the file with shared mode.
-Below here is the complete steps that what you should do, and it will surely fix your problem.
+Below here are the complete steps that you should do, and it will surely fix your problem.

 Go the Tools->Options->Advanced.
 And here change the default open mode from Exclusive to Share.